Canon 70D vs Panasonic GX8

 Sensor comparison: Canon 70D vs Panasonic GX8

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 70D features an APS-C sensor and the Panasonic GX8 a Four Thirds sensor.
 The sensor area in the GX8 is 33 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 70D has a native 3:2 aspect ratio, while the one in the GX8 offers a 4:3 aspect.

 Despite having a smaller sensor, the GX8 offers a slightly higher resolution of 20.2 megapixels, compared with 20 MP of the 70D.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.34μm versus 4.11μm for the 70D).
 However, it should be noted that the GX8 is much more recent (by 2 years) than the 70D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 The 70D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.